osrf/gazebo_tutorials/gazebojs_models/tutorial.md

 ### Code explained

-First we load the Gazebo bingings into the script engine, and create a client for the running simulation.
+First we load the Gazebo bindings into the script engine, and create a client for the running simulation.

 ~~~
 var gazebojs = require('gazebojs')